Lars Herrmann

-Lars Herrmann (born 12 April 1977) is a German police officer and politician for the Alternative for Germany (AfD) and since 2017 member of the Bundestag, the federal legislative body.
-He is a member of the völkisch-nationalistic Flügel of his party.
+Lars Herrmann (born 12 April 1977) is a German police officer and politician for the Christian Democratic Union (CDU), having been a member of the Alternative for Germany (AfD) from 2013 until 2019.
+From 2017 to 2021, he was a member of the Bundestag, the federal legislative body.
+He used to a member of the völkisch-nationalistic Flügel of the AfD.

 Life and politics

 Hermann was born 1977 in the East German town of Leisnig and became a police officer at the Federal Police (Bundespolizei).

 Hermann entered the newly founded AfD in March 2013.
 He was said to be a fan of Frauke Petry, till she stepped out of the party.

-He became a member of the bundestag after the 2017 German federal election.
+He became a member of the Bundestag after the 2017 German federal election.

 In 2019 Herrmann and some other AfD politicians signed a letter, in which the leader of Flüggel Björn Höcke got asked to concentrate on his legitimated position as chairman of AfD Thuringia and not to split the whole party nationwide.